Foosball and Nocturnal Vigilantism: Reviews

 "Foosball and Nocturnal Vigilantism" received generally positive reviews from critics.
 Nick Kroll's guest appearance drew near universal acclaim.

 Alan Sepinwall of HitFix said the Jeff/Shirley storyline "wound up being much more successful than the [Annie/Abed storyline]... in rare combinations like we got tonight, we can see that Joel McHale and Yvette Nicole Brown work very well together."
 As for the Annie/Abed storyline, he said "it didn't seem much different, or better, than the many, many, many other sitcoms that have done the 'secretly replace a priceless broken item' thing before it.
 Not unfunny, but a whole lot flimsier than what 'Community' is capable of so much of the time."

 Ology's Emily Cheever said "'Foosball And Nocturnal Vigilantism' was one of the best episodes of Community, nay television, I've ever seen...
-Community has the reputation that it's hard to get new viewers due to its irreverence and self-referencial humor.
+Community has the reputation that it's hard to get new viewers due to its irreverence and self-referential humor.
 It's hard to always appreciate the benefits of Community when you don't know what's going on.
 But this episode filled my living room with belly laughs from start to finish."
 Kelsea Stahler of Hollywood.com said the episode was "simple and sweet...
 Tonight’s episode shows that while Community is certainly adept at going off the wall, when you take away the crazy ideas, it still retains a base of genuine humor and solid, emotional human relationships."

 Emily VanDerWerff of The A.V.
 Club gave the episode an 'A−', saying "Community has always been known as a clever show, and that’s because what the show throws at you upfront is that cool cleverness, that sense that it’s just too awesome for words.
 But when you start to dig down a bit, you see that what it also is achingly sincere."
 Leigh Raines of TV Fanatic gave "Foosball" a 4.5/5 rating, saying it was "full of love and awesome quotes."
 Robert Canning of IGN said "[Community] clearly has the feel of an already great series truly hitting its stride.
 Fingers crossed that NBC has been watching these episodes and is starting to think the same thing."